 - College savings for kids

-We’re currently two months ahead and that counts for 2/6 months in our minds.
-It’s been a journey so far: we’ve paid off all that debt, gotten over a month ahead, built our true expenses and we’re now at a point where we’re beginning to think about financial things we had neglected like retirement and college savings for our three kids.
+We’re currently two months ahead and are about halfway towards a third.
+It’s been a journey so far: we’ve paid off all that debt, gotten over a month ahead, built our true expenses and we’re now at a point where we’re thinking about financial things we had neglected like retirement and college savings for our three kids.
+Thanks, YNAB.
+We know how lucky we are.

 I would rate my current financial situation: 5/5